Every company should have a crisis response team. Organizing and training such a team is not hard if you follow a few key steps.

-Nothing undermines the performance of a crisis response team like having people on it who are there based on politics and seniority rather than temperament and skillset.
+Nothing undermines the performance of a crisis response team like having people on it who are there based on politics rather than temperament and skillset.

-Try to contain this problem by making a presentation to senior management regarding why it’s important to have competent, suitable people in this critical role.
-You will probably need to make the case frequently as the team is coming together.
+Try to contain this problem by informing management why it’s important to have competent, suitable people in this critical role.

-Sometimes it happens that a high-ranking person must be included on the crisis response team for political reasons even if their knowledge or style is not the best fit for the role.
-If this happens, consider also bringing in a trusted lower-ranking person from the same department who possesses the necessary knowledge and characteristics to do the job.
+If a high-ranking person is included on the team for political reasons, consider bringing in a trusted lower-ranking person from the same department who possesses the necessary knowledge and characteristics to do the job.

-Once the crisis response team is staffed and the leader in place, it’s time to move on to training.
+Once the crisis management team is staffed and the leader in place, it’s time to move on to training.

-There are basically two types of crisis response training.
-The first amounts to a lesson or formal review of what the crisis team does, what people’s roles are, and what is contained in the crisis management and business continuity plans.
-The second involves realistic crisis exercises that put the group under pressure, requiring them to work together and solve problems as they would in a real crisis.
-This allows problems in the group’s dynamics and people’s grasp of their roles to be surfaced and addressed before it’s too late to do any good.
+- Realistic exercises that put the group under pressure, requiring them to work together and solve problems as they would in a real crisis.
+This allows problems in the group’s dynamics and people’s grasp of their roles to be surfaced and addressed before there is a real crisis.

 Crisis Team Fundamentals

-For more information on crisis management teams and other hot topics in business continuity and IT/disaster recovery, check out these recent posts from MHA Consulting and BCMMETRICS:
+For more information on crisis response teams and other hot topics in business continuity and IT/disaster recovery, check out these recent posts from MHA Consulting and BCMMETRICS:

 - What to Include in Your Crisis Management Plan